Philip Aaberg: Early life

-Aaberg was born in Havre, Montana, in 1949 and raised in Chester, Montana.
+Aaberg was born in Havre, Montana, in 1949, and raised in Chester, Montana.
 By the age of 14, he was performing with local bands at dances.
-After receiving his Bachelor of Arts degree in music from Harvard University, he moved to Oakland, California and played in blues clubs for several years.
+Aaberg won a Leonard Bernstein Scholarship to study music at Harvard.
+After receiving his Bachelor of Arts degree in music from Harvard, he moved to Oakland, California and played in blues clubs for several years.
 He also toured and recorded as a member of Elvin Bishop's Group at the time of its greatest popularity, and co-wrote the title song of the band's 1976 Struttin' My Stuff release, an album which also included Bishop's biggest hit, "Fooled Around and Fell in Love," featuring Aaberg on piano.

 Windham Hill years

 In 1985, Aaberg signed a recording contract with Windham Hill Records and released a solo album titled High Plains.
 He followed this up with seven more solo albums: Out of the Frame (1988), Upright (1989), Cinema (1992).
 Aaberg also appeared regularly on the Windham Hill Sampler albums over the past 20 years and has had success in various collaborations and ensemble projects.

 Aaberg has performed with the Boston Pops Orchestra and has appeared at the Marlboro Chamber Music Festival.
 As a guest artist, he has performed on over 200 albums and on PBS's All-American Jazz program, which earned him an Emmy Award nomination.
 He has appeared with Peter Gabriel and Tom Johnston of the Doobie Brothers in concert.